Dzalevski/resumev2/content/posts/contribute-to-open-source.md

 ## Tools & Helpers
-You need to explore the tools, helpers and etc which helps the developers to make less common code, style and structure mistakes
+You need to explore the tools, helpers and et cetera which helps the developers to make less common code, style and structure mistakes
 #### Go - Tools & Helpers

 All of referenced tools & helpers are used across the all OSS Projects written in Go.